zikangS/M3206/README.md

     1. Place yourself in the files where you install the program

             ~$ cd  [directory_name]/
-    1. Execute the code project.py of the programme using python 3
+    1. Execute the code project.py of the program using python 3

             ~$ cd Téléchargements/python3 project.py
     1. Insert the log file name (apache format)